Raj-072/Netflix_Sql_Project/README.md

 SELECT DISTINCT type
 FROM netflix;
+'''

--- 1. Count the number of Movies vs TV Shows
+### 1. Count the number of Movies vs TV Shows

+'''sql
 SELECT type,COUNT(*)
 FROM netflix
 GROUP BY type;
+'''
 -- 2. Find the most common rating for movies and TV shows

 WITH RatingCounts AS (